elastisys/terms/terms-of-service.md

     <td>
         Installation and configuration of all related components:
         <ul>
-            <li>Setup of virtual machines and related infrastructure on the cloud provider</li>
+            <li>Setup of virtual machines and related infrastructure on the infrastructure provider</li>
             <li>Setup of additional services</li>
             <li>Setup of related networking configuration (accessible within an Environment)</li>
             <li>Setup of superuser privileges</li>